gsabran/kickstart/README.md

 - [kickstart-meteor-react-flowrouter](https://github.com/thereactivestack/kickstart-meteor-react-flowrouter): Kickstart a project with Meteor, React and FlowRouter fast!

 ## [Learn how to be productive with Meteor and Webpack in 7 days on TheReactiveStack.com](https://thereactivestack.com)

+You can also learn more by reading the [webpack:webpack readme](https://atmospherejs.com/webpack/webpack).